Psalm 96: Musical settings

 Calling to sing, Psalm 96 has been paraphrased in hymns, and often set to music.
 "Laetentur caeli" (vv.
-11–13 of the Psalm) was set by Orlande de Lassus for four parts, and by Giovanni Bassano for double choir, among others.
+11–13 of the Psalm) was set by Orlando di Lasso for four parts, and by Giovanni Bassano for double choir, among others.
 Handel set the psalm around 1712, and a movement of his Chandos Anthems in 1717 or 1718.
 German settings of the Baroque era: